Winnie09/trajectory_variability/README.md

 ## Folders

-function: main R functions used in this repository
+**function**: main R functions used in this repository.

-h5func: hdf5-related R functions
+**h5func**: hdf5-related R functions.

-tree_variability: module 1 analysis
+**tree_variability**: module 1 analysis.

-hca_bone_marrow_data_analysis: HCA-BM data analysis
+**hca_bone_marrow_data_analysis**: HCA-BM single-cell RNA-seq data analysis.
+The purpose of this HCA-BM case study is to illustrate all modules of Lamian and provide some benchmarking (2.2 - 2.4).

-hca_bone_marrow_data_integration_cutoff: Integration results using two other cutoffs for HCA-BM data
+**hca_bone_marrow_data_integration_cutoff**: integration results using two other cutoffs for HCA-BM data.

-tb_data_analysis: TB data analysis
+**covid_data_analysis**: COVID19 data analysis.
+The purpose of this TB case study is to illustrate that Lamian can identify differential CD8 T cell transcriptional programs during a critical stage of disease severity transition (2.5).

-covid_data_analysis: COVID19 data analysis
+**tb_data_analysis**: TB (tuberculosis) single-cell RNA-seq data analysis.
+The purpose of this TB  case study is to demonstrate and evaluate that Lamian can be applied to detect differences with respect to sample covariates while adjusting for batch effects (2.6).

-harcohen_data_analysis: Harcohen data analysis (not presented)
+**harcohen_data_analysis**: Harcohen data analysis.
+For back up purpose only.
+This data is not presented.

-age_differential: identify age-associated genes
+**age_differential**: identify age-associated genes.

-cellcycle_gene_analysis: cellcycle gene analysis
+**cellcycle_gene_analysis**: cellcycle gene analysis.

-efficiency: computational efficiency
+**efficiency**: computational efficiency.

 ## Citation